rafalab/rafalab.github.io/pages/software.md

 [Bioconductor](http://www.bioconductor.org) is an open source and open development software project for the analysis and comprehension of genomic data.
-Because genomics is the focus of most of my work, the majority of my software is availalbe through Bioconductor and you can find these software packages by visiting the projects [portal](http://www.bioconductor.org) where you will find packages for pretty much any genomics data analysis need.
+Because genomics is the focus of most of my work, the majority of my software is available through Bioconductor and you can find these software packages by visiting the projects [portal](http://www.bioconductor.org) where you will find packages for pretty much any genomics data analysis need.
 Examples of some of the